How to Prepare a Successful Request For

 - Make more productive use of natural resources, or

 - Serve the interests of a U.S. government agency;

-You have not establish that your proposed employment is national in scope.
+You have not establish that your proposed employment has national importance.
 The signatories of the letters you submitted speak of the influence that you have in your research projects.
-However, the evidence on record fails to show that your work will bring benefits to the United States and that the benefits are national in scope.
-Please submit evidence that your contributions will impart national-level benefits.
+However, the evidence on record fails to show that your work will bring benefits to the United States and that the benefits are national importance.
+Please submit evidence that your contributions will impart national benefits.

 National Interest Waiver